!– Twitter Card data –> <!– Open Graph data –> <!– Schema.org markup for Google+ –>

-These visitor and usage rules regulate the legal relationship between the DDR Museum Berlin GmbH, Karl-Liebknecht-Str.
+These visitor and usage regulations govern the legal relationship between the DDR Museum Berlin GmbH, Karl-Liebknecht-Str.
 1, 10178 Berlin – represented by the managing directors Gordon Freiherr von Godin and Quirin Graf Adelmann v.
-A. – and the individuals and legal bodies (»visitor«) during the visit of the DDR Museum.
-With the purchase of a ticket or by entering the premises of the DDR Museum the visitor accepts the visitor rules.
+A. – and the physical and legal persons (»visitors«) during their visit to the DDR Museum.
+The visitor accepts these visitor regulations by purchasing an admission ticket and/or by entering the premises of the DDR Museum.

 (1) The visitors must follow the instructions of the supervisory staff.
 The supervisory staff is entitled to request the presentation of a valid ticket at any time.

-(2) The museum management is entitled to take picture and sound recordings for representation and advertising purposes which show the visitor incidentally.
-The recordings can be permanently stored.
-The museum owns their sole right of use.
+(2) The museum management is entitled to take audio and visual recordings of visitors for presentation and advertising purposes.
+The recordings may be stored permanently.
+The museum has the exclusive right to use these recordings.

-(3) In case of a concrete suspicion of theft the museum staff is entitled to check the suspected visitor.
-The museum staff is especially authorised to search this visitor’s bags.
-The museum staff is authorised to search the bags of visitors without a concrete suspicion if there is a concrete cause, such as for instance the sound of the theft alarm signal.
+(3) In the case of a concrete suspicion of theft, the museum staff is entitled to check the suspected visitor.
+In particular, the museum staff is entitled to search the visitor’s bags.
+If there is no concrete suspicion with regard to a specific person, the museum staff is entitled to check the visitors’ bags if there is a concrete reason, such as the sounding of the anti-theft alarm system.

-(4) Visitors who violate the visitor rules may be asked to leave the house and can be permanently barred from the premises by the museum management.
+(4) Visitors who violate these visitor regulations may be asked to leave the building.
+They may also be banned from the museum by the management.

-(1) An admission fee is charged according to the fee index which is presented at the ticket box.
+(1) An admission fee is charged according to the fee index which can be found at the ticket office.

 (1) The visitor is obliged to handle all exhibits and collection items with utmost care.

-(2) Commercial photo, video and sound recordings as well as any form of advertisement are only allowed if a special written permission from the museum management has been obtained and a fee has been paid.
-The amount of the fee is based on the royalties for pictures by the Bundesverband der Pressebildagenturen und Bildarchiv e.V.
+(2) Commercial photo, video and sound recordings, as well as any form of advertisement, are only permitted with the written consent of the management and if a fee has been paid.
+The amount paid is determined by the image fees of the Bundesverband der Pressebildagenturen und Bildarchiv e.v.
 (BVPA).
-Every act of violation of the above will be fined with 500.00 Euros.
+In the event of infringement, a contractual penalty of 500,000 euros shall be charged.

-(3) The visitors have to behave in such way as not to disturb, trouble or interfere with other visitors.
-Mobile phones have to stay switched off during the visit.
+(3) Visitors must behave in such a way as not to disturb, obstruct or harass other visitors.
+Mobile phones must be switched off whilst visiting a museum.

-(5) Smoking or handling flames, as well as taking along food and drinks are not permitted in the exhibition rooms.
+(5) Smoking and the handling of fire as well as bringing food and drinks into the exhibition rooms are not permitted.
 Animals are not allowed in the exhibition.
-Exceptions are made for service and guide dogs with verification shown at the ticket desk.
+Exceptions are made for service and guide dogs.
+Proof must be presented at the ticket office when purchasing tickets.

-(1) The visit of the museum is at one’s own risk.
-The museum, as well as its staff and assistants are under no circumstances liable for any damage or loss of property, unless deliberately caused or due to gross negligence.
+(1) Visitors visit the museum at their own risk.
+The museum, as well as its staff and assistants, is under circumstances liable for any damage or loss or property unless deliberately caused by intentional or gross negligence.

-(2) The nonliability according to clause (1) is made visible by obvious references in the entrance area.
+(2) The exclusion of liability according to clause (1) is indicated by clear notices in the entrance area.

-(1) The visitors are liable for any damage caused by them.
-Legal agents are liable for any damage caused by their principals.
-Especially parents are liable for their children.
+(1) Visitors are liable for any damage they cause.
+Legal representatives are liable for damage caused by the persons they represent.
+In particular, parents are liable for their children.

-(1) In the event of a theft or wilful damage of property the museum management promises a reward up to 100 Euros for any indication which leads to a successful prosecution of the offender.
+(1) In the event of theft or damage to property by visitors, the museum management offers a reward of up to 100 euros for any information that leads to the successful prosecution of the offender.

-(1) The whole museum is controlled by a video system to protect the exhibits especially from damage and theft.
+(1) The entire museum area is monitored by a video system to safeguard the exhibits, especially against damage and theft.

-(2) The hereby acquired image files are solely used within an autonomous system of the DDR Museum and are not transmitted to any second party.
-In the event of a criminal offence those image files will be transmitted to the responsible law enforcement agency.
+(2) The recorded image files are used solely within an autonomous system of the DDR Museum and are not transmitted to any second party.
+In the event of a criminal offence, the image files will be transmitted to the responsible law enforcement authorities.

 (1) Any items found on the museum’s premises have to be handed into the ticket office immediately.
 The items will be dealt with in accordance with the rules of the German Civil Code.

-(1) The visitor and usage rules come into effect on the 14th of July 2006.
-The fee index is part of the visitor rules.
+(1) These visitor and user regulations come into force on 14 July 2006.
+The fee index is an integral part of the visitor rules.